CompOmics/compomics.github.io/compomics-utilities/_posts/2017-02-07-identificationparameterscli.md

 # Identification Parameters Command Line Interface #

-IdentificationParametersCLI can be used to create or edit an identification parameter file via command line, for use in tools like [SearchGUI](http://compomics.github.io/projects/searchgui.html), [DeNovoGUI](http://compomics.github.io/projects/denovogui.html) and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).
+IdentificationParametersCLI can be used to create or edit an identification parameter file via command line, for use in tools like [SearchGUI](http://compomics.github.io/projects/searchgui.html), [PeptideMapper](/compomics-utilities/wiki/peptidemapper.html), [DeNovoGUI](http://compomics.github.io/projects/denovogui.html) and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).
 Identification parameter files are in the [json](https://en.wikipedia.org/wiki/JSON) format and can also be created in the graphical user interface or using third party tools.
-Alternatively, the parameters can be used directly in the command lines of [SearchGUI](http://compomics.github.io/projects/searchgui.html) and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).
+Alternatively, the parameters can be created and edited directly in the command lines of [CompOmics-utilities](http://compomics.github.io/projects/compomics-utilities.html), [SearchGUI](http://compomics.github.io/projects/searchgui.html) and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).

 Note that most of the advanced settings and algorithm specific parameters listed below are for expert usage only.
 Changes from the default settings should be done with care.